-Traditionally bonuses are paid in March.
+Traditionally bonuses are paid in April.
 The Bank does not currently operate a deferred bonus scheme.
-The Bank may enter into a deferred bonus buy out arrangement to secure a new joiner but these are on a case- by-case basis, with the express approval of the Committee and Board of Directors.
+The Bank may enter into a deferred bonus buy out arrangement to secure a new joiner but these are on a case-by-case basis, with the express approval of the Committee and Board of Directors.

 The Code requires that all banks put in place a high level framework to determine which staff within the firm are classified as Code staff and Material Risk Takers.
 Additional restrictions apply to the remuneration of coded staff.
-A total of 13 senior staff of the Bank has been identified for the financial period.
-Of that number 1 was classified as a senior executive of the bank, 12 as Material Risk Takers.
-Of this number, 7 are within the Control Functions category.
+A total of 14 senior staff of the Bank has been identified for the financial period.
+Of that number 1 was classified as a senior executive of the bank, 13 as Material Risk Takers.
+Of this number, 6 are within the Control Functions category.
 All staff that serve on the Executive Management Committee of the Bank fall into one of the above categories and are therefore coded.
-Within the Code Staff group, no individual has either a variable or total remuneration in excess of £500,000.00 nor does any individual's variable remuneration exceed 33% of total remuneration.
+Within the Code Staff group, no individual has either a variable or total remuneration in excess of £500,000 nor does any individual's variable remuneration exceed 33% of total remuneration.
 In addition, the variable component of the total remuneration of code staff identified as a Material Risk Takers does not exceed 100% of their fixed component of their total remuneration.

-The average number of staff employed by the Company at 31 December 2017 was 40 and 38 were eligible for performance awards in 2017 in respect of their service during 2017.
-The cost of performance awards payable in respect of 2017 (excluding associated National Insurance) was £226,503 of which £133,438 was allocated to 13 qualifying Code Staff.
-Total staff employment costs (including variable remuneration) in 2017 were \$5,615,000, of which the employment costs of code staff were £1,600,000 (excluding variable remuneration).
+The average number of staff employed by the Company at 31 December 2018 was 42 the actual number eligible for performance awards in 2019 in respect of their service during 2018 was 36.
+The cost of performance awards payable in respect of the 2018 financial year (excluding associated National Insurance) was £226,503 of which £100,272 was allocated to 14 qualifying Code Staff.
+Total staff employment costs (including variable remuneration) in 2018 were £4,248,113 of which the employment costs of code staff were £1,278,275 (excluding variable remuneration).

 Guaranteed bonuses are not offered as part of the Bank's performance award arrangements and the Bank does not offer "sign-on" inducements.
-With a reduction in the Bank's back office requirements and a decision to outsource its Internal Audit function during 2017, severance awards of £259,890 were made during the period.
+Severance awards of £132,000 were made during the period.